ans-group/docs.ukfast.co.uk/source/fastdrive/browsingforfiles.md

 In this instance I have entered __TestDoc__ into the search bar and as you can see, a variety of files have appeared which match the string of text that I entered.

 ![Image204](files/Image204.png)

+If you hover over one particular file or folder, you'll be able to see a few shortcuts which are related to the file or folder.
+From here, you can directly navigate to a file, share a file, or download a file.
+Likewise, you can also navigate directly to a folder from this view.